ringo/ringojs.org/site/tutorial/templates.md

 <div class="knowmore">

-Reinhardt is currently beta.
-But it already provides a big chunk of Django's functionality.
+Reinhardt is currently beta but it already provides a big chunk of Django's functionality.

   * almost all of the general [Django help on templates](https://docs.djangoproject.com/en/1.4/topics/templates/) applies to Reinhardt
   * [Django's list of tags and filters](https://docs.djangoproject.com/en/1.4/ref/templates/builtins/) also applies, but not everything is yet implemented.
 [Reinhardt's README](https://github.com/oberhamsi/reinhardt/blob/master/README) has the details on differences.